-According to the Yearbook of Cultural Property Law (2007), over 800 acts of looting and vandalism on public and Tribal lands are reported to land managers every year.
+According to the US Government Accountability Office, over 4,000 acts of looting and vandalism on public and Tribal lands were reported to land managers for fiscal years 2009 through 2018.
 Many more violations go unreported.
 Every single day, countless cultural items are lost or damaged forever, including Native American ancestral sites, resting places, homes, shrines, tools, and pottery.

 Federal and Tribal laws protect archaeological resources.
 For example, the Archaeological Resources Protection Act (ARPA) prohibits the damage, excavation, and removal of archaeological resources from federal and Indian lands.